-Matthew 11:14 says the kingdom of heaven suffers violence and the violent take it by force.
+Matthew 11:14 says the kingdom of heaven suffers violence, and the violent take it by force.

 When the heat turns up, we turn up higher and fight the good fight of faith.
 If we get off course, repent and get back up.
-The word of God says a righteous man falls seven times and get back up again.
+The word of God says a righteous man falls seven times and gets back up again.

-Our motto in slang “stay wit it, ’til you git it.”
+Our motto in slang is “stay wit it, ’til you git it.”
 With God on our side, we cannot lose if we walk in love and stay in faith.

-Thanks be to God who always causes us to triumph!
+Thanks be to God, who always causes us to triumph!

 When it seems there is no choice, take your victory by force!